-Plantar fasciitis is diagnosed based on your medical history and physical examination.
-During the exam, your doctor will check for areas of tenderness in your foot.
+Plantar fasciitis is diagnosed based on your medical history and physical exam.
+During the exam, your health care professional will check for areas of tenderness in your foot.
 The location of your pain can help determine its cause.

-Usually no tests are necessary.
-Your doctor might suggest an X-ray or magnetic resonance imaging (MRI) to make sure another problem, such as a stress fracture, is not causing you pain.
+Usually no tests are needed.
+Your health care professional might suggest an X-ray or MRI to make sure another problem, such as a stress fracture, is not causing your pain.

-Sometimes an X-ray shows a piece of bone sticking out (spur) from the heel bone.
+Sometimes an X-ray shows a piece of bone sticking out from the heel bone.
 This is called a bone spur.
 In the past, these bone spurs were often blamed for heel pain and removed surgically.
 But many people who have bone spurs on their heels have no heel pain.

-Most people who have plantar fasciitis recover in several months with conservative treatment, including resting, icing the painful area, stretching, and modifying or staying away from activities that cause pain.
+Most people who have plantar fasciitis recover in several months with conservative treatment, such as icing the painful area, stretching, and modifying or staying away from activities that cause pain.

-Pain relievers you can buy without a prescription such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) may ease the pain and inflammation caused by plantar fasciitis.
+Pain relievers you can buy without a prescription such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) can ease the pain and inflammation of plantar fasciitis.

-Stretching and strengthening exercises or using special devices may relieve symptoms.
-They include:
+Physical therapy or using special devices might relieve symptoms.
+Treatment may include:

 - Physical therapy.
-A physical therapist can show you a series of exercises to stretch the plantar fascia and Achilles tendon and to strengthen lower leg muscles.
-A therapist might also teach you to apply athletic taping to support the bottom of your foot.
+A physical therapist can show you exercises to stretch the plantar fascia and Achilles tendon and to strengthen lower leg muscles.
+A therapist also might teach you to apply athletic taping to support the bottom of your foot.

 - Night splints.
-Your physical therapist or doctor might recommend that you wear a splint that stretches your calf and the arch of your foot while you sleep.
-This holds the plantar fascia and Achilles tendon in a lengthened position overnight to promote stretching.
+Your care team might recommend that you wear a splint that holds the plantar fascia and Achilles tendon in a lengthened position overnight to promote stretching while you sleep.

 - Orthotics.
-Your doctor might prescribe off-the-shelf or custom-fitted arch supports (orthotics) to help distribute pressure to your feet more evenly.
+Your health care professional might prescribe off-the-shelf or custom-fitted arch supports, called orthotics, to distribute the pressure on your feet more evenly.

 Surgical or other procedures